 For the outdoorsy, adventurous family, you may want to check out the Lava River Cave, a mile-long lava tube.

-It takes about an hour and a half to complete the self-guided journey as you descend 55 stairs into the cave, walking along a combination of flat boardwalk, uneven surfaces and stairways.
+It takes about an hour and a half to complete the self-guided journey as you descend 55 stairs into the cave, walking along with a combination of flat boardwalk, uneven surfaces, and stairways.

 Be sure to bundle up as the cave stays around 42 degrees Fahrenheit on average.